 The Grade Appeal Process is open to those students who wish to appeal a grade in a course where they feel the grade was inappropriately given.
 If the student wishes to seek a higher grade in a course than was awarded, and cannot resolve the matter with her/his instructor, the student will need to follow the grade appeal process.

-For most pre-major courses (CSC 110, 120, 144, 210, 244, 245) a grade of "C" or higher is required as a prerequisite to the next course.
-A "B" average is required in some of these courses for major admission (see the Pre-Major website for specifics).
+For most foundational courses (CSC 110, 120, 144, 210, 244, 245) a grade of "C" or higher is required as a prerequisite to the next course.
+A "B" average is required in some of these courses for major admission (see the Undergraduate Program Curriculum Structure page for specifics).

 Once you have been officially declared in the CS major, to pass each course requirement for upper-level CSC courses (CSC 252 and above), you must complete each course with a grade of "D" or higher.